Madjeisah/SCMvL/README.md

 `python classification.py --load pro_ptrain_gcn --logdir pro_ftune_gcn --dataset proteins --model gcn`

 ### Graph Classification Results
 Overall, attribute masking performs across various dataset.
 The result for all biochemical molecular graph network datasets is a combination of random walk and node attribute masking for view generation.
+We perform 10 runs to evaluate the model’s performance and report the mean accuracy and standard deviation.
+The best performances are highlighted in bold and italicized as the second best.
 |          | NCI1       | PROTEINS   | D&D        | ENZYMES    | MUTAG      |
 | :---     | :---:      | :---:      | :---:      |   :---:    |     :---:  |
 | GCN      | 69.8 ± 2.2 | 72.8 ± 3.7 | 71.4 ± 4.5 | 65.2 ± 6.4 | 85.6 ± 5.8 |